Crisis Ally

 lisag@humannovations.net

 Crisis Ally is highly regarded by both incoming and experienced professionals in the mental health field.
-This course will supply you with confidence, knowledge, and skills to support anyone on what can be the worst day of their lives.
+This course provides new confidence, knowledge, and skills to support anyone on what could be the worst day of their lives.

 Confidence